 Natalia is actually a perfect example of the importance of first impressions, as this establishing moment quite seriously misrepresents what her characterends up beingall about, but by the time she actually shows her true colours the damage may have already been done.

 Presea enters carrying a piece of Sacred Wood that Lloyd and Genis can't even lift.
 She answers every question in a monotonous robot voice.

-So you made it to the final level of Super Street Fighter II Turbo: The Ultimate Championship and about to thrash M. Bison for the umpteenth time.
-Then a shadow zooms ahead of you, grabs M. Bison, screen goes black, blows are landed, screen comes back and M. Bison is laid out by this new challenger.
+So you made it to the final level of Super Street Fighter II Turbo: The Ultimate Championship and are about to thrash M. Bison for the umpteenth time.
+Then a shadow zooms ahead of you, grabs M. Bison, the screen goes black, blows are landed, screen comes back and M. Bison is laid out by this new challenger.
 Meet AKUMA.